 TECHNOLOGY + CREATIVE EXPLORATION

-Major studies culminate during the senior year in studio courses devoted to producing projects for a completed thesis work.
+Major studies culminate during the senior year in studio courses devoted to producing projects and a completed thesis work.
 Students follow through on conceptual brainstorming, sketching, model-making, preliminary builds, production schedule, and enfolding feedback for refinement and a fully functioning experience.

 Associate Professor & Chair

 Tom Lewis is Chair of the Department of Converging Media including Photography, Filmmaking, Animation and Interactive Arts.
 He taught photography and new media at KCAI in 2001 and 2003 and joined the Foundation faculty in 2005, becoming director of the School of the Foundation Year in 2012-2013 before moving to the Chairs position in the Department of Converging Media in 2013.
 He joined the KCAI faculty after having taught at the University of Washington School of Art, Seattle.
 While there, he also served as an assistant to Rod Slemmons at Crux Photographic Restoration and he assisted Michael Van Horn, curator for “After Art – Rethinking 150 Years of Photography,” at the Joseph and Elaine Monson Collection.
 He was co-founder and manager of CORE 317, an alternative space in Denver, and completed an internship at the International Center of Photography in New York.
 Lewis studied at KCAI on a Presidential Merit Scholarship and went on to earn a B.F.A. degree from the School of the Art Institute of Chicago and an M.F.A. degree from the University of Washington, where he held the Jane and David Davis Fellowship and Parnasuss Endowment.
 Tom is interested in the intersection of early lens based drawing and the materiality of photography.
 He works in both photography and large-scale graphite drawings.
 His work has been exhibited at the Henry Art Gallery in Seattle, and the Museum of Contemporary Photography, Chicago, among others and is represented in a number of private collections.